Sebastian-Inaba/Portfolio/README.md

 ## Project Overview

 This portfolio website showcases my skills, projects, and contact info.
-The original portfolio is not completed, it lacks project entries, SEO links, and GitHub links.
-Still.....
+The original portfolio is not completed and no longer worked on, it lacks project entries and just UX overall.

 The **new modern portfolio** is a full redesign that emphasizes minimalism, better usability, and responsiveness.